 This Christmas, as you enjoy your neighbourhood light displays, take each twinkling roof as a sign to think about your business, and where you might want to do things differently.

 Which approaching storms are you choosing not to see?
-Is it time to rethink your online strategy for 2016?
+Is it time to rethink your online strategy?